 However, once you've got out your tool box, watched a few YouTube tutorials and got your cassette in place, the Elite Suito is a pleasure to use and ride, and a bargain at its price.
 Highly recommended, then.

-Another slightly more expensive option is Wahoo Kickr Snap.
+One slightly more expensive option is Wahoo Kickr Snap.
 That's Wahoo's entry-level turbo trainer and a considerably better one, in our opinion.